Check Your Pet's Records

-How to Keep Your Pet Safe in Rattlesnake Country
+How to Keep Your Dog and Cat Safe in Rattlesnake Country

 Rattlesnakes play an important role in our ecosystem, but if you’re a pet owner, beware!
 Rattlesnakes can be deadly for pets.
 While not usually aggressive, they may lash out if approached or accidentally touched.
 Dogs and cats are often naturally curious about their surroundings and about other animals.
 Getting close to sniff a rattlesnake can put their life at risk.
 Rattlesnakes are highly venomous and have natural camouflage that allows them to blend in almost completely with their surroundings.

 When taking your pet outside, it’s essential to consider the risks and do whatever you can to minimize those risks.